dialog-semiconductor/py_ble_manager/docs/architecture.md

 In SDK10, FreeRTOS is used as an operating system.
 FreeRTOS provides prioritized scheduling of tasks as well as primitives for communication between tasks such as queues, mutexes, semaphores, etc.

 This library provides a python implementation for several layers of the SDK10 BLE Framework (BLE Service Framework, Dialog BLE API Library, BLE Manager, and BLE Adapter) in order to control DA14xxx devices from a python enviornment running on your PC.
-The python [threading](https://docs.python.org/3/library/threading.html) and [concurrent.futures](https://docs.python.org/3/library/concurrent.futures.html) libraries are used to achieve concurrency between tasks.
+The python [threading](https://docs.python.org/3/library/threading.html) library is used to achieve concurrency between tasks.

 The architecture implemented in python is depecited below: